saikyun/miracle.window/README.md

 2. `"Cool"` is the string to show.
 This parameter is always required.
 The number of parameters here depends on the UI element, `label` only wants a string.
 3. `nil` is the active unity skin style.
 When the parameter is `nil`, the default for the UI element is used, in this case `GUI.skin.GetStyle("Button")`.
 Read more [here](https://docs.unity3d.com/ScriptReference/GUISkin.GetStyle.html).
 4. At the end you can put any number of `GUILayout` options.
 Read more [here](https://docs.unity3d.com/ScriptReference/GUILayoutOption.html).

+# In your own project
+You're supposed to create your own versions of the sample files. `editor.clj` is the only actual library file.
+If you add more UI elements to `editor.clj`, please make pull request!